Vivienne van den Assem: Career

-After she started playing, dancing and singing at Jeugdtheater Hofplein from her thirteenth lessons, she got her first role in Goudkust as Sophie Bergman.
+After she started acting, dancing and singing at Jeugdtheater Hofplein from her thirteenth lessons, she got her first role in Goudkust as Sophie Bergman.
 She fulfilled her role from 2000 to 2001.
 Then she played in the film Emergency Exit and she started the role of Lizzy Vehmeijer in Onderweg naar Morgen.
 She fulfilled her last role until 2003.

 In the theatre van den Assem played in De Bruiloft (1998), Nieuwe Gods (1999), Twelfth Night (2000) and En als het mijn beurt is zal ik zeggen dat het prachtig was en dat ik het voor geen goud had willen missen (2001).

 Van den Assem played in Zoop on Nickelodeon and the films Zoop in Africa and Zoop in India.
 Van den Assem only saw a few scenes in Zoop in South America that were all recorded in the Netherlands.

 In the period from 2004 to 2007 Van den Assem, together with Chris Silos, presented the television programme At Nick on Nickelodeon.
 On the occasion of the World Cup 2006, the variation Nick At Goes WK was made.

 As a substitute for At Nick, Van den Assem presented Supernick together with Patrick Martens around 2007.

 Van den Assem presented together with Chris Silos the Nickelodeon Netherlands Kids' Choice Awards of 2005, in 2007 she also did this, then together with Patrick Martens.
 In 2007 she herself was nominated in the category Best TV Star, she ended behind actress Loek Beernink.
 She received awards at the Nickelodeon Kids' Choice Awards of 2005 in Rotterdam Ahoy: